How Many Boxes Do You Need to Move

 Wardrobe boxes: 11-16 cubic feet

-What packing supplies do I need to move?
+What packing supplies do I need for my move?

 Paper and bubble wrap